 Note that the powered USB 3.2 Gen 2 port (Type A) is not operational under DOS and does not support wake on USB.
-The powered USB 3.2 (2) in Figure 1 - 7 on page 1 - 17) port can supply power (for charging devices only, not for operating devices) when the system is off but still powered by the AC/DC adapter plugged into a working outlet, or powered by the battery with a capacity level above 20% (this may not work with certain devices).
+The powered USB 3.2 (4 in Figure 1 - 5 on page 1 - 15) port can supply power (for charging devices only, not for operating devices) when the system is off but still powered by the AC/DC adapter plugged into a working outlet, or powered by the battery with a capacity level above 20% (this may not work with certain devices).
 Toggle power to this port by using Fn + power button.

 Problem Possible Cause - Solution I am trying to uninstall a driver (e.g. the Intel Graphics driver) but it does not appear in the Programs and Features control panel in Windows.
-If this is the case, the driver will need to be removed from the Device Manager.
+If this is the case, the driver will need to be removed from the Device Manager .
 Not all driver installation processes create an entry in Add or Remove Programs.
-If it does not appear in the Programs and Features Control Panel, go to Device Manager, select the hardware item (you may need to click on it to expand the sub-menu), right-click the driver name, and select uninstall device > Uninstall.
+If it does not appear in the Programs and Features Control Panel, go to Device Manager, select the hardware item (you may need to click on it to expand the sub-menu), right-click the driver name, and select uninstall device > Uninstall .
 Follow the on-screen instructions and then re-install the driver as required.
-Gaming performance is slow.
-It is recommended that you use Maximum fan speed when playing games.
+Gaming performance is slow. rformance is slow.
+It is recommended that you use Maximum fan speed when playing game.
 Use the Fn + 1 key combination to adjust the fan speed.
 The Wireless LAN/Bluetooth modules cannot be detected.
-The modules are off as the computer is in Airplane Mode.
+The modules are off as the computer is in Airplane Mode .
 Go to the Charms Bar and select Settings and then click the WiFi icon (Airplane mode should be Off).
 The Webcam module cannot be detected.
 The module is off.
 Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 13).
 Run the camera application to view the camera picture.
 The Wireless LAN/Bluetooth modules cannot be configured.
 The driver(s) for the module(s) have not been installed.
 Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in "Modules & Options" on page 6 - 1).

 Problem Possible Cause - Solution A file cannot be copied to/from a connected Bluetooth device.
 The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
 If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process has been completed When using a Bluetooth headset the audio appears to be mono and not stereo.
-This is a common issue with Bluetooth headsets.
-To resolve this issue do the following (you will need to repeat this procedure after every boot up, restart, or when the system resumes from hibernation): Go to the Devices & Printers control panel in Windows.
+Go to the Devices & Printers control panel in Windows.
 Double-click the Bluetooth headset.
 Click Connect to complete the stereo connection.
 Go to the Sound control panel in Windows.
 Right-click (in the Playback tab) the Bluetooth Stereo Audio device (the default device is Headset).
 Click Connect to complete the stereo connection.